 Be clear about your financial priorities

 - Which is more important to you - safeguarding your financial security or seeing your business grow?

 - Make sure your strategy for your business reflects your financial priorities.

 - If your business plans place others at financial risk, make sure they understand the risks and accept them.

 5. Weigh up any doubts

-- But if your fear is more intractable than this - if it continues to undermine your work and confidence - then starting your own business may not be the right course to take.
+- But if your fear undermines your work and confidence, then starting your own business may not be the right course to take.

 Take steps to improve your chances

 - The important thing is to acknowledge these fully and to see how you can overcome them.
-There is a wide range of support available - from family and friends to banks and business support organisations.
+There is a wide range of support available.

 You can fill in gaps in your knowledge

 - Few people know everything about running a business before they start.